 Visiting a new country can be a bit daunting, so if you’re thinking of visiting Malaysia, here is my guide for first time travellers to this beautiful country.
 These 10 essential tips will help make your stay seamless and enjoyable.

-I’ve travelled to Malaysia more times than I can count, visiting friends and relatives who live there, and have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (East Malaysia).
+I’ve travelled to Malaysia more times than I can count, visiting friends and relatives, and have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (East Malaysia).

 1 – Culture

 Firstly, it’s important to know that Malaysia is made up of a blend of several cultures.
 The 4 main ethnic groups are Malay, Chinese, Tamil Indians and indigenous people.

 The country celebrates all of the respective religious festivals and has public holidays for everyone to observe.
 These include, Hari Raya, Deepavali, Chinese New Year, Buddha Day and Christmas.

 2 – Languages

 The official language is Malay (Bahasa Malaysia).
 This is taught in mainstream schools.
 However, English is also an official language, widely spoken in the bigger cities of Kuala Lumpur, Penang, and Johor Bahru, particularly in business districts and tourist areas.
 This makes visiting Malaysia easy for most westerners.